Foraged Recipes

 Wild black cherries (Prunus serotina).

-Recently, while out foraging for chanterelle mushrooms, we walked out of the woods into a clearing to find a patch of black cherry trees with low-hanging branches completely covered with ripe fruit.
-Needless to say, we quickly found room in our harvest basket for both mushrooms and wild cherries.
+Years back while out foraging for chanterelle mushrooms, we walked out of the woods into a clearing to find a patch of black cherry trees with low-hanging branches completely covered with ripe wild black cherry fruit.
+We quickly found room in our harvest basket for both mushrooms and wild cherries.

-A week later, and we’d turned them into a test batch of fermented (sparkling) black cherry cordial ready to taste.
-We LOVED it, as did our guests.
+A little over a week later, we’d turned them into a test batch of fermented “sparkling” (due to the bubbly effervescence) wild black cherry cordial ready to drink.
+We LOVED it, as did our dinner guests.

 We share our exact fermented wild black cherry recipe at the bottom of this article, but we also wanted to add some process photos to help you more easily make this recipe: